$p$-adic Hodge theory in rigid analytic families: Cohomology of procyclic groups

 \subsection{Cohomology of semi-linear $G$-modules}

-We will need the following extensions of Pottharst's results. \begin{prop} Suppose $M$ is a finite flat $A[\![t]\!]$-module, equipped with its natural Fr\'echet topology (i.e., as the inverse limit $\varprojlim_k M/t^k$ of finite Banach $A$-modules), and suppose $M$ is equipped with a continuous $A[\![t]\!]$-semi-linear $G$-action, where $G$ acts on $A[\![t]\!]$ so that the action on $A$ is trivial and the action preserves the $t$-adic filtration.
-Then $\H^i(G,M)=0$ for $i>e$. \end{prop} \begin{proof} For each quotient $M/t^n$, we have the continuous cochain complex $C^\bullet(G,M/t^n)$, and the the transition maps $C^\bullet(G,M/t^{n+k})\rightarrow C^\bullet(G,M/t^n)$ are surjective.
-Therefore, by~\cite[Theorem 3.5.8]{weibel}, we have exact sequences
+We will need to extend some of Pottharst's results.
+Throughout this subsection, let $M$ be a finite flat $A[\![t]\!]$-module, equipped with its natural Fr\'echet topology (i.e., as the inverse limit $\varprojlim_k M/t^k$ of finite Banach $A$-modules), and suppose $M$ is equipped with a continuous $A[\![t]\!]$-semi-linear $G$-action, where $G$ acts on $A[\![t]\!]$ so that the action on $A$ is trivial and the action preserves the $t$-adic filtration. \begin{prop} Let $M$ be as above.
+Then \begin{enumerate} \item $\H^i(G,M)=0$ for $i>e$, and \item if $A\rightarrow A'$ is a quotient of affinoid algebras, the formation of $\H^e(G,M)$ commutes with base change to $A'$, i.e., the natural map $\H^e(G,M)\otimes_AA'\rightarrow \H^e(G,M\widehat\otimes_AA')$ is an isomorphism. \end{enumerate} \end{prop} \begin{proof} \begin{enumerate} \item For each quotient $M/t^k$, we have the continuous cochain complex $C^\bullet(G,M/t^k)$, and the the transition maps $C^\bullet(G,M/t^{k+n})\rightarrow C^\bullet(G,M/t^k)$ are surjective.
+Therefore, by~\cite[Theorem 3.5.8]{weibel}, for each $i$ we have an exact sequence

-Then for $i>e+1$, we have $\H^i(G,M/t^n)=0$ and $\H^{i-1}(G,M/t^n)=0$, by~\cite[Theorem 1.1(4)]{pottharst}.
+Then for $i>e+1$, we have $\H^i(G,M/t^k)=0$ and $\H^{i-1}(G,M/t^k)=0$, by~\cite[Theorem 1.1(4)]{pottharst}.
 Therefore, $\H^i(G,M)=0$.
-If $i=e+1$, $\H^i(G,M/t^n)=0$ by~\cite[Theorem 1.1(4)]{pottharst}.
+If $i=e+1$, $\H^i(G,M/t^k)=0$ by~\cite[Theorem 1.1(4)]{pottharst}.
 Then we use the long exact sequence associated to